omercankoc/swift-handbook/Fundamental/Functions.md

 MinMax(array: [1,1,2,3,5,8,13,21])
 ```
 ## Mutating Function
 It is used when a structural change is desired in a particular method.
+It can only be used in Struct.
 ```swift
 struct Mail {
     var address : String